Cognex (CGNX) Q3 2017 Results - Earnings Call Transcript

 Cognex products are increasingly being applied to a broadening range of difficult tasks in the industrial markets where we focus.
 As a result of the strong revenue growth, operating margin expanded to 42% in Q3, even with increased investments.
 This is the highest level ever reported by Cognex in our 36-year history.
 While exceptional, it's indicative of the substantial leverage that we have in our business model as we grow.

-Underpinning the success that we enjoyed today on many years of leading-edge engineering and the cumulative hard work of our special team of Cognoids, our investments in engineering, our sales force, operational improvements and culture have served us well.
+Underpinning the success that we enjoy today are many years of leading-edge engineering and the cumulative hard work of our special team of Cognoids.
+Our investments in engineering, our sales force, operational improvements and culture have served us well.
 They represent a large barrier to entry for any prospective competitors.

-We planned to continue to invest in Cognoids and the processes and systems necessary to support growth for years to come.
+We plan to continue to invest in Cognoids and the processes and systems necessary to support growth for years to come.
 We recruited, trained, and provided equipment for over 250 new Cognoids since January, more than at any time in our history.
 We expect that our year-end workforce will surpass 1,700 employees worldwide.
 That's one reason we're so pleased to announce the promotion of Sheila DiPalma to Senior Vice President to head Cognex's Corporate Employee Services group.

 In addition, the Board has appointed Sheila as a Corporate Officer.
-Sheila will lead what most companies call Human Resources, but at Cognex, we variously referred to as Cog Health and Wealth, Cog Career, and Cog Communications.
+Sheila will lead what most companies call Human Resources, but at Cognex, we variously refer to as Cog Health and Wealth, Cog Career, and Cog Communications.
 With more than 20 years of experience at Cognex, Sheila understands the important role that culture has played and will continue to play in the success of our company.

-Let's turn now to John, the details of the third quarter.
+Let's turn now to John for details of the third quarter.

 John J. Curran - Cognex Corp.